New Tampa: Development

 The explosive growth of New Tampa, in both residential and commercial properties, has given rise to a great deal of confusion regarding the boundaries of New Tampa.
 For example, the annual "Taste of New Tampa" culinary event was held in Wesley Chapel, Pasco County, not because Wesley Chapel is a part of the New Tampa community, but due to the failure to find an acceptable location in New Tampa proper.
-The end result is that New Tampa and Wesley Chapel are separate communities.
+The result is that New Tampa and Wesley Chapel are separate communities.

 Another "growing pain" for New Tampa is the amount of infrastructure improvements being made to accommodate the area's rapid growth.
 Numerous residential developments, including high density housing (condominia, townhouses, etc.), continue to dot the landscape.
 Several retail outlets in the area have been completed (Shops at Wiregrass in nearby Wesley Chapel) or are under construction (Cypress Creek Town Center, near Wesley Chapel and Lutz).
 Roadways such as Bruce B. Downs Boulevard continue to deal with vehicle traffic well above the numbers the roadways were built to support, making for slower traffic movement in the area.
 Citizens groups continue to petition elected officials of both city and county offices for relief from these problems.
 Many major roadway improvements have recently begun and/or been completed.
 These include the widening of Cross Creek Blvd., the construction of the I-75 flyover ramp from the westbound traffic lane of Bruce B. Downs Blvd to the southbound lane of I-75.
 Roadway projects also in future city planning are the widening of Bruce B Downs Blvd from Bearss Ave. east to the County Line Rd. intersection and the construction of the highly debated East-West road to connect New Tampa Blvd. directly to I-275 south (to be located north of Livingston Ave Bridge and the Bearss Ave Exit).